mayur-rank/lyson/lyson.md

 - **hasvalue:** *This item is draw if hasvalue condition is true*

   `"hasvalue" = "textFName"`

+  > if textFName has value then this item draw on canvas

   `"hasvalue" = "textFName&textLName"`

+  > if textFName and textLName both has value then this item draw on canvas

   `"hasvalue" = "textFName|textLName"`

+  > if textFName  or textLName any one has value then this item draw on canvas

 ## textsettings